raphaellith/Typewriters-to-Belie-Format/_posts/2025-03-03-Zipfs-Law-On-Tau-Manifesto.md

 - four times as often as the fourth most common letter,
 - and so on.

-It should be noted that in reality, Zipf's law applies to not just letter frequencies, but word frequencies as well!
-This [Wolfram demonstration](https://www.wolframcloud.com/objects/demonstrations/ZipfsLawAppliedToWordAndLetterFrequencies-source.nb){:target="_blank"}, for example, uses logarithmic plots to illustrate how the word and letter frequencies of various literary works follow --- or deviate --- from Zipf's law.
+It should be noted that in reality, Zipf's law applies to not just letter frequencies, but word frequencies as well.
+This [Wolfram demonstration](https://www.wolframcloud.com/objects/demonstrations/ZipfsLawAppliedToWordAndLetterFrequencies-source.nb){:target="_blank"}, for example, uses logarithmic plots to illustrate how the word and letter frequencies of various literary works follow --- or deviate from --- Zipf's law.

 Being merely empirical, Zipf's law is never entirely accurate.
-Real-world data usually deviate from its predictions, making it challenging to model language usage based on the law.
-To improve modelling accuracy, a [1953 paper by Benoit Mandelbrot](http://pdodds.w3.uvm.edu/research/papers/others/1953/mandelbrot1953a.pdf){:target="_blank"} proposes what is now called the Zipf-Mandelbrot law, as follows:
+Real-world data may not always match its predictions, making it challenging to model language usage based on the law.
+To improve modelling accuracy, a [1953 paper by Benoit Mandelbrot](http://pdodds.w3.uvm.edu/research/papers/others/1953/mandelbrot1953a.pdf){:target="_blank"} proposes what is now called the Zipf-Mandelbrot law:

 $$f(r) \propto \frac{1}{(r+\beta)^\alpha} \label{eq:zipf-mandelbrot}\tag{2}$$

 where $$\alpha$$ and $$\beta$$ are constants that can be adjusted based on the specific language and text in question.
 For instance:

 - Setting $$\alpha = 1$$ and $$\beta = 0$$ gives the original Zipf's law.
-- [It is suggested](https://pmc.ncbi.nlm.nih.gov/articles/PMC4176592/){:target="_blank"} that setting $$\alpha = 1$$ and $$\beta = 2.73$$ yields the best fit for modelling word frequencies.
+- [It is suggested](https://pmc.ncbi.nlm.nih.gov/articles/PMC4176592/){:target="_blank"} that setting $$\alpha = 1$$ and $$\beta = 2.73$$ yields the best fit for modelling word frequencies in American English.

-Now, I can't find any sources mentioning the ideal parameter values for modelling letter frequencies, but for the purposes of this post we will assume that the second set of parameters mentioned above, i.e. $$(\alpha, \beta) = (1,\; 2.73)$$, will work just as well for letter frequencies.
+I can't find any sources mentioning the ideal parameter values for modelling the frequencies of English letters, but for the purposes of this post we will assume that the second set of parameters mentioned above, i.e. $$(\alpha, \beta) = (1,\; 2.73)$$, will work just as well for letter frequencies.